rob84044/React-Insta-Clone/README.md

 ## Background

 ​
 This is a simple site that utilizes regex to ensure that the email is infact an email and informs the user of such.
-If the email is now, it informs them is not as well.
+If the email is not, it informs them is not as well.
 ​
 ​